Pomfret, Connecticut: Education

 Two private schools, the Pomfret School and the Rectory School, are also located in Pomfret.
+The Pomfret School, a college preparatory school across from the Congregational Church was founded in 1894 and was designed by noted architect, Ernest Flagg who is also credited with designing the US Naval Academy in Annapolis, Maryland and Singer Building in New York City.

 Historic sites

 A 380 acre portion of the town along Pomfret Street was listed as a historic district on the U.S. National Register of Historic Places in 1998.
 The Pomfret Street Historic District is composed of properties along Route 169 from Bradley Road to Woodstock Road.

 Other properties listed on the National Register are: